Walodja1987/xns/test/Tests.md

 - Should revert with `XNS: invalid label` error for invalid label.
 - Should revert with `XNS: 0x recipient` error when recipient is address(0).
-- Should revert with `XNS: zero price` error when msg.value is zero.
+- Should revert with `XNS: insufficient payment` error when msg.value is less than namespace price.
 - Should revert with `XNS: namespace not found` error for non-existent namespace.
-- Should revert with `XNS: price mismatch` error when msg.value doesn't match namespace price.
 - Should revert with `XNS: only creator can sponsor during exclusivity` error when non-creator tries to sponsor during exclusive period.
 - Should revert with `XNS: recipient already has a name` error when recipient already owns a name.
 - Should revert with `XNS: name already registered` error when name is already registered.